Niall1stLoughnane/ZinkWorks_NiallLoughnane/README.md

 * I really enjoyed developing this ATM system
 * if you need any queries or update or questions please feel free to contact me on 0872079574,

+I Look forward to all and any feedback,

 Thanks,
 Niall